blakgeek/cordova-plugin-cocoapods-support/README.md

 </plugin>
 ```

 App developers, here's a sample config.xml.
-Entries in the config.xml will override the in the plugin.xml(s).
+Entries in the config.xml will override the plugin.xml(s).
-This is useful if you need to resolve conflicts between plugins or if a plugin doesn't include it's iOS pod dependencies.
+This is useful if you need to resolve conflicts between plugins or if a plugin doesn't include it's iOS dependencies.
 ```xml
 <?xml version='1.0' encoding='utf-8'?>
 <widget id="com.blakgeek.cordova.superdopeness" version="0.0.1" xmlns="http://www.w3.org/ns/widgets" xmlns:cdv="http://cordova.apache.org/ns/1.0">